sebhanika/Lund_Uni_Quarto/README.md

 - Creating a Quarto document template.

 Overall, this repository provides a start point for creating presentations and documents that adhere to Lund University's official PowerPoint template.
 With a few tweaks and improvements, it will become even more versatile.

+Thanks go out to  Mickaël Canouil https://github.com/mcanouil and his Quarto template on which much of the SCSS theme is based.